meagdoh/ssi-fellowship/notes/Day-1-RSECon22.md

    - Advice to RSEs: improve communication with UX team, and vice versa.
    - _I don’t think full-stack RSEs exist.
 The complexity is quiet high.
 Being good at both is a myth, you need to compromise._ [when asked about RSEs who do UX work]
 - Matt Machin, co-design [(abstract)](https://virtual.oxfordabstracts.com/#/event/public/3101/submission/13)
+   - Collecting requirements from users is standard practice but co-design takes this one step further, actually multiple steps further… co-design is active involvement throughout the process.
+   - Bring in an independent facilitator to run co-design workshops to level the playing field
+   - They teach people co-design who have not participated before.
+Participants include research collaboratores, users (patients in this case), and RSEs
+   - Some funders are now expecting some level of co-design
+   - What if you don't act on the feedback people give you?
+Just keep the communication clear, transparent, and ongoing.
+   - How do you relate co-design to Agile?
+There are different ways to bring co-design into agile depending on how frequently you can access your users. (sometimes patients attend Sprint Planning/Scrum Review meetings!)
 - Creativity Engine [(abstract)](https://virtual.oxfordabstracts.com/#/event/public/3101/submission/49)
 - Dementia Research UK [(abstract)](https://virtual.oxfordabstracts.com/#/event/public/3101/submission/78)
 - Equitable decision making in Smart Cities, Turing and Newcastle [(abstract)](https://virtual.oxfordabstracts.com/#/event/public/3101/submission/43)